mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

-##### Customizing Input Units for Keywords
+##### Customizing Input Units
-Typically, all keywords associated with electrical quantities are expected to be provided in per-units (pu) and radians (rad) by default, with the exception of base voltages, which should be specified in volts (V).
+Typically, all keywords associated with electrical quantities are expected to be provided in per-units and radians by default, with the exception of base voltages, which should be specified in volts.
 However, users can choose to use different units than the default per-units and radians or modify the prefix of the base voltage unit by using macros such as the following:
 ```@example addBusUnit
 using JuliaGrid # hide